bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/simple-google-icalendar-widget/README.txt

 == Changelog ==

+* 1.2.0 adjustment not to display time on events that have DTSTART in DATE format instead of DATETIME format after a comment of TrojanObelix. found that date_i18n($format, $timestamp) formats according to the locale, but not the timezone so times and sometimes also dates went wrong, but the newer function wp_date() does, so date_i18n() replaced bij wp_date() adjusted use of ID's for the events also to work when lineseperator is \n  in stead of \r\n after seeing example by of TrojanObelix.
+		Tested with WP 5.5.3.
 * 1.1.0 parse EXDATE to exclude events from repeat
 * 1.0.3 trim only "\n\r\0" and first space but keep last space in Description Summary and Location lines. adjustments to correct timezone that is ignored in new datetime when the $time parameter is a UNIX timestamp (e.g. @946684800)